cfpb/hmda-platform/README.md

 where `hmda` is the name of the `PostgreSQL` database, owned by the default user with default password (`postgres`)

+**Note: if you are running the backend only through sbt, the database needs to be created manually in advance, see instructions [here](https://www.postgresql.org/docs/9.1/static/manage-ag-createdb.html)**

 For Cassandra, the following environment variables need to be set (assuming Cassandra is running on a docker container as described above):

 ```shell